aceinnolab/Inkycal/README.md

 * **Added a user-friendly Web-UI for adding details to the programm** (Credit to TobyChui for the template)

 ## Development status
-This software is in (highly) active development.
+This software is in active development.
 To see the current development status, [[Click here]](https://github.com/aceisace/Inky-Calendar/projects/2).

 ## Preview
 <p align="center">